rlberry-py/rlberry/docs/basics/userguide/experimentManager.md

 - In the output you can see the learning of the workers 0 and 1 first, then 2 and 3 (4 fit, but max 2 threads with parallelization).
 - You can check the tensorboard logging with `tensorboard --logdir <path to your output_dir>`.

+## Other information
+Be careful, if you use a torch agent with the rlberry's [ExperimentManager](rlberry.manager.ExperimentManager), the "torch seed" will be set for you (if you have specify the seed in the [ExperimentManager](rlberry.manager.ExperimentManager) parameters).
+More information about the seeding in rlberry [here](seeding_page).